-PEDRO ALCÁNTARA, MARIA ARANGO, EVER ASTUDILLO, CARLOS BONIL, RICHARD HARRISON BRAVO, ANTONIO I. CARO, CARLOS CASTRO, XIMENA DÍAZ, FERNELL FRANCO, GONZALO FUENMAYOR, ADRIAN FELIPE GAITÁN, FERNANDO GARCÍA, RAMIRO GÓMEZ, CRISTO HOYOS, MIGUEL KUAN BAHAMÓN, GUILLERMO MARÍN RICO, NORMAN MEJÍA, ANA MARIA MILLÁN, CAMILO PACHÓN, CARLOS EGIDIO MORENO PEREA, POPULAR DE LUJO (GONZALO DÍAZ, ARNULFO HERRERA), SANDRA RENGIFO, YEISÓN RIASCOS, MARIA ISABEL RUEDA, ADRIANA SALAZAR, ALFONSO SUÁREZ, VICTOR ALFONSO GONZÁLEZ URRUTIA & GIOVANNI VARGAS
+PEDRO ALCÁNTARA, MARIA ISABEL ARANGO, EVER ASTUDILLO, CARLOS BONIL, RICHARD HARRISON BRAVO, ANTONIO I. CARO, CARLOS CASTRO, XIMENA DÍAZ, FERNELL FRANCO, GONZALO FUENMAYOR, ADRIAN FELIPE GAITÁN, FERNANDO GARCÍA, RAMIRO GÓMEZ, CRISTO HOYOS, MIGUEL KUAN BAHAMÓN, GUILLERMO MARÍN RICO, NORMAN MEJÍA, ANA MARIA MILLÁN, CAMILO PACHÓN, CARLOS EGIDIO MORENO PEREA, POPULAR DE LUJO (GONZALO DÍAZ, ARNULFO HERRADA), SANDRA RENGIFO, YEISÓN RIASCOS, MARIA ISABEL RUEDA, ADRIANA SALAZAR, ALFONSO SUÁREZ, VICTOR ALFONSO GONZÁLEZ URRUTIA & GIOVANNI VARGAS

 From October 07th till December 30th, 2017, Passerelle Centre d’art contemporain presents an exhibition of colombian historical and contemporary art pieces with the ambition to raise a sensitive and transgenerational panorama of the Gótico tropical movement which was and remains a unique cultural and artistic experience as intriguing as specific for Colombia.